1988–89 Indiana Pacers season

 The 1988–89 Indiana Pacers season was the 13th season for the Indiana Pacers in the National Basketball Association, and their 22nd season as a franchise.

+Season summary

+Off-season

 Despite finishing with a 38–44 record the previous season, the Pacers received the second overall pick in the 1988 NBA draft, and selected 7' 4" Dutch center Rik Smits out of Marist College.
-Before the regular season began, center Steve Stipanovich was out with a left knee injury, and would be sidelined for the entire season after undergoing knee surgery.
+Before the regular season began, center Steve Stipanovich was out due a left knee injury, and would be sidelined for the entire season after undergoing knee surgery.

+Regular season

-The Pacers went through four different head coaches this season; head coach Jack Ramsay resigned after an 0–7 start, then after two games under interim coach Mel Daniels, and 20 games under interim George Irvine, the team hired Dick Versace as their new coach.
-At mid-season, the team traded Wayman Tisdale to the Sacramento Kings in exchange for LaSalle Thompson and Randy Wittman, and dealt Herb Williams to the Dallas Mavericks in exchange for German small forward Detlef Schrempf.
-The Pacers held an 11–35 record at the All-Star break, but played slightly under .500 for the remainder of the regular season, finishing in last place in the Central Division with a 28–54 record.
+Despite the addition of Smits, the Pacers struggled losing their first nine games of the regular season, posted another nine-game losing streak between December and January, and later on held an 11–35 record at the All-Star break.
+The Pacers went through four different head coaches this season; head coach Jack Ramsay resigned after an 0–7 start to the season, then after two games under interim coach Mel Daniels, and 20 games under interim coach George Irvine, the team hired Dick Versace as their new head coach.
+At mid-season, the team traded Wayman Tisdale to the Sacramento Kings in exchange for LaSalle Thompson and Randy Wittman, and traded Herb Williams to the Dallas Mavericks in exchange for German small forward Detlef Schrempf.
+The Pacers suffered a 12-game losing streak between January and February, but played around .500 in winning percentage by posting an 8–8 in March, and won six of their final nine games of the season, finishing in last place in the Central Division with a 28–54 record.

-Chuck Person averaged 21.6 points and 6.5 rebounds per game, while second-year star Reggie Miller showed improvement becoming the team's starting shooting guard, averaging 16.0 points and 1.3 steals per game, plus leading the Pacers with 98 three-point field goals, and Vern Fleming contributed 14.3 points and 6.5 assists per game.
-In addition, Smits provided the team with 11.7 points, 6.1 rebounds and 1.8 blocks per game, and was named to the NBA All-Rookie First Team, and Scott Skiles contributed 6.8 points and 4.9 assists per game off the bench.
+Chuck Person averaged 21.6 points, 6.5 rebounds and 3.6 assists per game, while second-year star Reggie Miller showed improvement becoming the team's starting shooting guard, averaging 16.0 points and 1.3 steals per game, plus leading the Pacers with 98 three-point field goals, and Schrempf provided the team with 14.8 points and 7.2 rebounds per game in 32 games after the trade.
+In addition, Vern Fleming contributed 14.3 points and 6.5 assists per game, while Thompson provided with 12.5 points and 9.9 rebounds per game in 33 games, and Smits averaged 11.7 points, 6.1 rebounds and 1.8 blocks per game, and was named to the NBA All-Rookie First Team.
+Meanwhile, Scott Skiles contributed 6.8 points and 4.9 assists per game, and Wittman provided with 5.2 points and 2.4 assists per game in 33 games.

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Miller participated in the NBA Three-Point Shootout.
-Following the season, Stipanovich retired after five seasons in the NBA with the Pacers; Stipanovich had gone through two knee operations, and doctors discovered he had a "dead spot" in the bone of his left knee.
+The Pacers finished 22nd in the NBA in home-game attendance, with an attendance of 335,298 at the Market Square Arena during the regular season, which was the fourth-lowest in the league.